cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ## Device Info
-Returns detailed information about a user device.
+Returns detailed informations about a user device.
 Using an administrator access token the device info of any device of the tenant can be retrieved.

 ### Device Info Request